owojcik7/100-days-of-code/log.md

 **Today's Progress**:

 **Thoughts:** Started the freeCodeCampResponsive Web Design Certification (300 hours) course as my challenge for 100 days of code.
 Made it about halfway through the first topic, Basic HTML and HTML5.
 I also worked my way through a few modules of Gordon Zhu's watchandcode.com Practical Javascript course.
-My goal is to do an hour of day of both and today I've completed Day 1 out of 100.
+Today I've completed Day 1 out of 100.

 ### R1D2: Friday, November 16th, 2018
 **Today's Progress**: Fixed CSS, worked on canvas functionality for the app.